Taccy – troubleshoot signature and privacy problems

 UTIutility can scan folders to discover and list all the different UTI type designators used, and converts between UTIs, filename extensions, MIME types, and more.
 First full release has extensive Help book and more.

-UTIutility 1.0 (El Capitan, Sierra, High Sierra and Mojave)
+UTIutility 1.0 (Intel-only for El Capitan, Sierra, High Sierra and Mojave)

 alisma – a command tool to create Finder aliases, and to resolve them to full paths